 Linoleum

-There is no time.
+But with music there is no time.

 He didn’t speak English and I didn’t speak Italian but we managed to communicate in French.
 We figured out that I had the wrong time by an hour and I was just about to miss my train.